Chapter 61A - Agricultural / Horticultural Land

-- Animals including but not limited to dairy cattle, poultry, sheep, swine, horses, ponies, mules, goats, bees and fur-bearing animals.
+- Animals include but are not limited to dairy cattle, poultry, sheep, swine, horses, ponies, mules, goats, bees, and fur-bearing animals.

-- Fruits, vegetables, berries, nuts and other foods for human consumption, feed for animals, tobacco, flowers, sod, trees, nursery and greenhouse products.
+- Fruits, vegetables, berries, nuts, and other foods for human consumption, feed for animals, tobacco, flowers, sod, trees, nurseries, and greenhouse products.

 - Forest products under a forest management plan approved by the State Forester.